GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-agenda.md

       <!-- BEGIN DAY 1 SESSION 3 TRACK B -->
       <div class="desktop:grid-col-3 tablet:grid-col-3 cell lt-olive padding-1 agenda-description">
         <div class="brown-breakout-header" id="d1bs3b">Track B: Create Amazing Content</div>
         <span class="session-type padding-top-1 padding-left-sm padding-right-sm">Web Accessibility at the CFPB</span> <span class="session-description padding-top-1 padding-left-sm padding-right-sm">The CFPB maintains a large public-facing website at www.consumerfinance.gov.
-Its design and development team is tasked with ensuring Section 508 compliance so that its content is accessible to all, a challenge given the large number of pages and diversity of content.
+Its design and development team is tasked with ensuring Section 508 compliance so that its content is accessible to all, a challenge given the large number of pages and the diversity of content.
 This talk will present strategies used to meet this challenge, including creation of a design system and use of free, open-source automated accessibility testing tools.</span>
         <div class="speaker-info padding-top-1 padding-left-sm padding-right-sm">
           <span class="session-type text-highlight">Moderator:</span>
           <span class="speaker-name"><b><a href="{{site.baseurl}}/iaaf/biographies-2021#borowicz">Kimberly Borowicz</a></b></span> Department of Labor (DOL)